Brian Dumoulin: Professional

+Pittsburgh Penguins

 Upon concluding his collegiate career, Dumoulin attended the Penguins' annual Development Camp.
 After attending the camp, Dumoulin was re-assigned to their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, to begin the 2012–13 season.
 In his first season with the WBS Penguins, Dumoulin tallied six goals and 18 assists for 24 points through 79 games.

 The following season, Dumoulin again began with the WBS Penguins before being recalled on December 9, 2013.
 At the time, he had tallied six points in 22 games.
 He subsequently made his NHL debut in a December 14, game against the Detroit Red Wings.
 As a result of numerous penalties taken during the game, Dumoulin played 18:10 minutes of ice time.
 He scored his first NHL point, an assist on Chris Conner's goal, in a game two days later against netminder Jonathan Bernier of the Toronto Maple Leafs.
 He was re-assigned to the AHL after recording one assist in six games.
 Dumoulin rejoined the WBS Penguins for their 2014 Calder Cup playoffs run and recorded 12 points through 17 games.

 After attending the Penguins training camp prior to the 2014–15 season, Dumoulin was re-assigned to the WBS Penguins.
 As a result of numerous injuries to the Penguins lineup, Dumoulin and Bryan Rust joined the teams' lineup in December.
 In his tenth NHL game, Dumoulin scored his first career NHL goal against Evgeni Nabokov of the Tampa Bay Lightning, on December 15, 2014.
+After Rust also scored his first NHL goal that night, the two became the first Penguins pair to reach this milestone at the same time since 2006.
 Upon rejoining the AHL, Dumoulin led all team defensemen in assists and points with 29 and 33.
 Due to his play, he earned another recall to the NHL level in April 2015.
 He competed with the Penguins during their first-round matchup against the New York Rangers, skating an average of 14:06 minutes a night through five postseason games.
 On July 9, 2015, Dumoulin signed a two-year one-way contract to remain with the Penguins organization.